Courses-journey/cpp-cherno/README.md

 - Virtual Functions allow us to override methods in subclasses
 - U can define same functions name and parameters in base and subclass
-  - it will work as expected until u assign subclass instatnce to base pointer
+  - it will work as expected until u assign subclass instance to base pointer
   - when u do that the function in base will be called not the one in base
   - Here come virtual functions